UniversalDependencies/docs/_sv/index.md

 For more information, see the list of [Swedish POS tags](../pos/index.html).

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Features

 * Nouns have inherent [Gender]() and inflect for [Number]() (singular or plural), [Definite]() (indefinite or definite) and [Case]() (nominative or genitive).